- 9.1 Preparing for a college-related trip

 D. Expense reports

 Use only approved college expense reports, completing them legibly, completely and honestly.
-Business purposes for each trip, along with the names of those entertained is important.
+Business purposes for each trip, along with the names of those entertained is required.
+Original receipts must be attached to the expense report.
 Reports are to be signed by the traveler and supervisor.
 They must also be signed by the Accounting Department prior to reimbursement.
-As a rule, Accounting will not sign them on the spot but allows reports submitted by 4PM to be reimbursed at the bank by 9:30 AM the next day.
-Reimbursement by check is encouraged and may be required by accounting if the amount exceeds $500.
+Reimbursement is made through the payroll system and appears in the employees pay as a non-taxable reimbursement.

-Expense reports must be submitted within 60 days or any reimbursement will be treated as taxable to the employee and will be processed through payroll.
+Expense reports must be submitted within 60 days or any reimbursement will be treated as taxable to the employee when processed through payroll.

 These policies and their associated guidelines are designed to assist travelers with the typical issues they may be confronted with while traveling for the college.
 Some departments may be more specific with travel policies to effect better economy and consistency.
 This is acceptable as long as such policies do not result in excess costs over the recommendations outlined herein.

 In general, our travelers should reflect the reputation that Houghton College desires to convey to outsiders.
 We want our employees to be safe.
 We desire their transportation to be free from mechanical failures.
 A good night’s rest is important for our travelers, as is good food.
 These standards can be met or exceeded with lower cost providers who have a national reputation.
 It is this believed that, by following these policies, safety, convenience and economy can be maximized.